aramean/go-podman-compose/README.md

 <img src="/docs/logo.svg">

 # Podman Compose
 Podman Compose lets you define and run multi-container Podman applications.
-You configure the services using YAML files, and then start all the services with the same command.<br>
+By configuring the services using YAML files, you can then manage them all with a single command.

 ## Installing